Teaching performance assessment

 PSTs will complete one of two TPAs, depending on the program they are undertaking:

 - Undergraduate PSTs will complete the Graduate Teacher Performance Assessment (GTPA).
-For Information about the GTPA addressed to Pre Service Teachers and other stakeholders, visit www.graduatetpa.com/stakeholders/
+For information about the GTPA addressed to Pre Service Teachers and other stakeholders, visit GTPA Stakeholders web page.

 - Master of Teaching PSTs will complete the Assessment for Graduate Teachers (AfGT).
 For frequently asked questions about the AfGT, visit Assessment for Graduate Teaching